JuliaLang/julia/doc/src/manual/modules.md

 * [`Core`](@ref) contains all functionality "built into" the language.
 * [`Base`](@ref) contains basic functionality that is useful in almost all cases.
 * [`Main`](@ref) is the top-level module and the current module, when Julia is started.

+!!! note "Standard library modules"
+    By default Julia ships with some standard library modules.
+These behave like regular Julia packages except that you don't need to install them explicitly.
+For example, if you wanted to perform some unit testing, you could load the `Test` standard library as follows:
+    ```julia
+    using Test
+    ```

 ### Default top-level definitions and bare modules